achristen/Meteobike/readme.md

 ## Workshop 3 - Installing an E-Paper display and fine-tune the system

+Information for the 2020 class: Do not attempt to install the E-Paper now.
+The instructions below refer to an older version of the E-paper.
+This section will be updated for the Workshop 3 next week.

 In the last workshop we will add an E-paper device.
 An E-Paper uses an image display technology called  "microencapsulated electrophoretic display" (MED).
 An E-paper displays patterns by reflecting the ambient light, so it has no background light.

 #### Wiring the e-Paper